aieditor-team/AiEditor/docs/index.md

 <h1>Powerful AI capabilities</h1>

-You can have AI check for spelling and grammar errors;
+You can have AI check for spelling and grammar errors;<br/>
-You can expand 10 words to 200 words;
+Can expand 10 words to 200 words;<br/>
-Or condense 200 words into 50 words;
+Or condense 200 words into 50 words;<br/>
-You can translate Chinese into English, or do the reverse;
+You can One-click translation;<br/>
-You can also let the AI help summarize the core content of the article...
+Can let the AI summarize the core content...

 All this is done without leaving the editor.